Distant sunset view of Sedona, Arizona, and the stunning mountains behind the city.

 While the cost of living and housing is important to consider, think of where you’d feel most comfortable spending your retirement years.
 Both states have a lot to offer but differ considerably when it comes to climate.

-How Much Money Do You Need To Retire Comfortably in Arizona?
+How Much Money Do You Need To Retire in Arizona?

 No matter where you choose to retire in the state, chances are you’ll find that property taxes are low, but sales tax can be high at 5.6 percent.
 It’s important to remember that some items are not subject to sales tax, though, such as certain groceries, prescriptions, and medical devices.

-Wondering where to retire in Arizona?
+Looking for the best place to retire in Arizona in 2025?
 We have a list of cities and towns that should be at the top of your list.
 And here’s a fun fact that may surprise you: Just because you’re retiring in Arizona doesn’t mean you’re surrounded by desert only — these are all located near water!

-Aerial view of residential neighborhoods in Scottsdale, Arizona, with the mountains filling the skyline in the distance.
+Aerial view of residential neighborhoods in Scottsdale, Arizona — one of the best places for retiring in Arizona — with the mountains filling the skyline in the distance.

 Scottsdale is considered by many to be the best place to retire in Arizona because of its abundance of outdoor activities and city amenities.